Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Fourier Neural Networks as function approximators

 \subsection{Weights and biases initialization}

-A proper weight initialization can significantly improve the performance of a neural network in the training phase specially when dealing with Deep Neural Networks (DNN).
-In fact, when training a DNN, one is often faced with the vanishing/exploding gradients phenomenon \cite{Geron2017} which causes the training to not converge to a good solution.
-The authors in \cite{Glorot2010} have proposed an initialization method when using the logistic activation function that circumvent the vanishing/exploding gradients issue.
-In essence, they proved that one needs the variance of the outputs of each layer to be equal to the variances of its inputs.
-Furthermore, the variances of the gradients should be equal before and after going through a layer in the reverse direction. \cite{Heinit2015} proposed an initialization strategy for the ReLU activation function.
-In \cite{Kumar2017}, the author extended this result to nonlinear activation functions differentiable at $0$.
-Even though we are considering a shallow neural network in this work, initialization is important to speed up the training and we propose below an initialization strategy for the FNN presented here.
-As it is commonly the case, we initialize the biases to $0$.
-In what follows, we use a few properties of the mean and variance of a random variable that are recalled in appendix \ref{appendixA} and we denote by $X$ a random variable to differentiate it from its realization $x$. \\ Let $x$ be the input of our FNN and $\{x_k\}_{k = 1..N}$ the hidden layer nodes (see figure \ref{fig:NN_single}).
-For the sake of simplicity, we denote by $y$ the output of the network instead of $\hat{u}(x)$ in this section. .
-Then, as the biases are equal to $0$,
+A proper weight initialization can significantly improve a neural network's performance in the training phase, especially when dealing with deep neural networks (DNNs).
+When training a DNN, one is often faced with the vanishing/exploding gradients phenomenon \cite{Geron2017}, which causes the training not to converge to a good solution.
+The authors in \cite{Glorot2010} proposed an initialization method using the logistic activation function that circumvents the vanishing/exploding gradients issue.
+In essence, they proved that the variance of each layer's outputs needs to be equal to the variances of its inputs.
+Furthermore, the gradient variances should be equal as the layers are traversed in the reverse direction.
+He et al. \cite{Heinit2015} proposed an initialization strategy for the ReLU activation function.
+In \cite{Kumar2017}, this was extended to nonlinear activation functions differentiable in the vicinity of the origin.

-We assume that the input $x$ of the FNN is a vector of size $M$ whose elements were drawn uniformly in $[-1 \;\; 1]$.
-That means (see appendix \ref{appendixA}) that where $\mu(X)$ denotes the mean of a random variable $X$ and $\sigma^2(X)$ its variance defined by
+Even though we consider a shallow neural network, initialization is essential for accelerating the training phase, and we propose a similar strategy.
+We initialize the biases to zero and determine appropriate weights for initialization.
+To this end, we revisit a few properties of the mean and variance of a random variable, denoted here by $X$ to differentiate it from its realization $x$.
+Let $x$ be the input of our FNN and $\{h_k\}_{k = 1\cdots N}$ the hidden layer nodes, see Figure\myref{fig:NN_single}.
+For brevity, we denote by $y$ the output of the network and reserve $\hat{u}(x)$ for the Fourier series representation.
+Since the biases are taken to be zero, we have

+We assume the network is trained using $M$ samples $x$ of a random variable $X$, drawn from a uniform distribution on the period interval $\mathcal{U}(T)$, here we choose $T= 2 $ i.e $\mathcal{U}(T) = [-1, \ 1]$.
+A uniform distribution is a suitable choice for the input layer to assure no particular preference is given to any data.
+Therefore the random variable $X$ has zero mean, i.e. $\mu(X) = 0$, and variance $\sigma^2(X)=1/3$.
+A refresher on basic probability theory is given in Appendix\myref{appendixA}, here we define only the mean and variance as

+For the hidden layer we have the set of weights; $w_k$ and for the output layer $\lambda_k$, as in Figure\myref{fig:NN_single}.
+Both sets are drawn from normal distributions $\mathcal N(0, m^2)$ and $\mathcal N(0, v^2)$, respectively, and we denote them by random variables $W_k$ and $\Lambda_k$, respectively i.e